JOB SEARCH ACTION PLAN

 Decent photo (no crop jobs from parties)

-At least 2–3 connections (start with family, friends, classmates)
+At least 2–3 connections to start

 STEP 5: TRACK YOUR PROGRESS